 Overview

 Dr. Marchak is an Associate Professor in the Department of Pediatrics at Emory University School of Medicine and a behavioral scientist at Aflac Cancer & Blood Disorders Center at Children’s Healthcare of Atlanta.
-She has built a program of clinical research that focuses on healthcare self-management, healthy lifestyle behaviors, and psychosocial functioning.
+She has built a clinical research program focusing on healthcare self-management, healthy lifestyle behaviors, and psychosocial functioning.
 Her research also seeks to improve patients’ access to evidence-based supportive care programming by leveraging technology and implementation science methods.

-In addition to her work with the Aflac Cancer & Blood Disorders Center, her national and international involvment includes:
+In addition to her work with the Aflac Cancer & Blood Disorders Center, her national and international involvement includes:

 • Cancer Prevention and Control Research Program at the Winship Cancer Institute